jrauschnot/bikesharing/README.md

 - Males make up the majority of riders as compared to Females.
 - Peak hours of operation fall during between 0600-0900 & 1600-1900.

 * It can be suggested that the majority of users are working males whom subscribe as a means of transport to/from the workplace during normal business hours.
+The remainder of users include tourists and those visiting famous landmarks.

-* The remainder of users include tourists and those visiting famous landmarks.
+* Given current data, it is unclear if Des Moines, IA would be an appropriate market to start a similar venture.
+Additional information is needed to include:

 Two additional Visualizations to be completed:
 1) Proportion of tourist users vs local users.